Now that you’ve set up your online store, all that you have to do is wait for people to start buying, right? Wrong.

 By planting an unobtrusive pixel or cookie ( usually a small piece of code ) on the browsers of people who visit your site, you can follow your users through the web and drop hints that they should return to your site using Facebook Ads, banner ads, or Google Adwords campaigns.

 While any small business can use retargeting to stay relevant for potential clients, this digital marketing strategy is particularly apt for e-commerce sites.

-5 Steps to set up a Facebook retargeting campaign
+6 Steps to set up a Facebook and Instagram retargeting campaigns

 If you already have a Facebook page for your business, enter the Business Manager section on the top left hand of the screen.
 Choose Audiences from the dropdown menu to start creating your campaign.